 Drug and alcohol policy - There is a strict "no illegal substances" policy on the studio premises, this is part of my agreement with the property owner and is non-negotiable.
 If you're of age you can bring in beer or wine as long as it's not going to affect your performance (ideally, save it for when you're done recording for the day).

 One of my roles as your producer is to be your personal drum tech - we will work together to tune your drums to sound their best under the mics and for the style of music you're doing.
 Please have fresh heads for your drums - old, worn, or damaged drum heads often don't tune up properly and can compromise your drum tones before a single mic even gets set up.
 If you're not sure about the condition of the heads on your drums, I'd recommend purchasing fresh heads but keeping them boxed up until we can check out the old heads in the studio (and save your receipt!).
 There is also a studio drum kit available to use for a modest fee of $15 per song (bring your own cymbals and hardware), this is a good option if you don't want to spring for all new heads or if your kit isn't ideal for recording.
 More info on the studio kit below.

 Sometimes different heads work well for different sounds so if there are multiple recommendations you should choose the head that best suits what type of drum sounds you’re looking for.
-My drum guru and I have tried almost everything out there and here are my recommendations for the heads that have consistently worked the best for us in the studio.
+Over the past 15 years or so we have tried just about everything out there and here are my recommendations for the heads that have consistently worked the best for us in the studio.

 Kick Drum (batter head)

 Remo Powerstroke 3 – Our preferred kick head for most music.
 A clean, punchy kick drum sound with great lows, attack and presence.
 This head is right in the sweet spot between sounding deep/resonant and tight/punchy .